 Choosing blood pressure medications

-Dozens of high blood pressure medications (anti-hypertensives) are available, each with pros and cons.
+There are many different high blood pressure medications (antihypertensives) available, each with pros and cons.
 Your doctor might prescribe more than one type to treat your condition.

-Whether you're beginning to develop high blood pressure (prehypertension) or you already have it (hypertension), you can benefit from lifestyle changes that can lower your blood pressure.
+If you're beginning to develop high blood pressure (prehypertension) or if you already have it, lifestyle changes can help you reduce or eliminate your need for medication.

-- Eat a healthy diet, focusing on fruits and vegetables and, especially, reduce the sodium in your diet.
+- Eat a healthy diet with plenty of fruits and vegetables and reduce the amount of sodium in your diet.

 - Don't smoke.

 - Manage stress.

-If a trial of making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
-You may be given one or more of these medications in addition to maintaining your lifestyle measures.
+If making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
+You may be given one or more of these medications:

 Types of diuretics include thiazide, loop and potassium-sparing.
 If diuretics aren't enough to lower blood pressure, a health care provider might recommend adding other blood pressure medications to your treatment.

-- Angiotensin-converting enzyme (ACE) inhibitors.
-These help relax blood vessels by preventing the formation of a hormone called angiotensin, a substance in your body that narrows blood vessels.
-Frequently prescribed ACE inhibitors include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and ramipril (Altace).
+Angiotensin-converting enzyme (ACE) inhibitors.
+These help relax blood vessels by preventing the formation of angiotensin, a chemical in your body that narrows blood vessels.